greenido/WebSQL-to-IndexedDB-example/README.md

 Classic, no?

 # Examples
+* The JqueryMobile todo list example is on my project site: http://ido-green.appspot.com/WebSQL-IndexedDB-example/jqm_indexedDB.html
 * I've wrote this post http://greenido.wordpress.com/2012/10/05/how-to-use-indexeddb-simplest-example/
-that examplain the code.
+that explain the code.
 I hope to have a more detailed one soon on JQM and both DBs.
-* If you have a web app that use WebSQL and you wish to migrate it to leverage indexedDB - This might help you: http://greenido.wordpress.com/2011/11/29/convert-your-websql-to-indexeddb/
+* If you have a web app that use WebSQL and you wish to migrate it to leverage indexedDB - This might (also) help you: http://greenido.wordpress.com/2011/11/29/convert-your-websql-to-indexeddb/

 (!)
 Please note that since November 18, 2010, the W3C announced that Web SQL database is a deprecated specification.
 This is a recommendation for web developers to no longer